 I have been a teacher at Bristnall Hall for 35 years and served on the Governing body for more than 20 years as a Staff Governor.
 My position in the Academy is Director of Inclusion which sees my dealing with Special Educational Needs and Safeguarding.
 I started at Bristnall Hall in 1979 as a teacher of PE and Mathematics before moving into Pastoral Care and then SEN.

 I have a strong athletics background, both competing and organising and am a keen follower of West Bromwich Albion.

 Mandeep Kaur – Non – Teaching Staff Governor, Member Extended School and Community Services Committee

 I am currently the LRCC Manager at the academy and have been part of the Bristnall Hall Academy community for the past ten years.
 I am also an active member of the LPPA (parent partnership group) at the academy.

-Pre – Bristnall, I gained a wealth of experience and knowledge during my working life in the retail and manufacturing industry, especially the marketing aspect at trade fairs has equipped me with astute transferable networking skills that will hopefully benefit Bristnall.
+Pre – Bristnall, I gained a wealth of experience and knowledge during my working life in the retail and manufacturing industry, which has equipped me with astute networking skills.
 I hope my life experiences will be of benevolence to the staff and students of Bristnall Hall Academy.
 I believe all at Bristnall should have the opportunity to succeed and fulfil their potential irrespective of their needs or backgrounds.